The4thLaw/quodlibet-plugins/README.md

 This plugin truncates a playlist to a size in MB by removing random songs.

 **Warning:** The original playlist is modified by this process.
 Make a copy if it's important.

+### playlistsize

+Obsolete, Quod Libet now features this out of the box.